GithHayden/django-mythware/README.md

 # Mythware

-Mythware is an agile project management software application, developed using **Django**, a Python web framework.
+Mythware is an agile project management software application, developed using **Django**, a Python web-framework.
 The target audience is any user/team who would like to use project management software (application fictious for purpose of this project), to manage projects.
-Mythware provides user authentication, which allows users access to an issues tracker to request free bug fixes or paid upgrades.
+Mythware provides user authentication, allowing users to request free bug fixes or paid upgrades and monitor issues via an issues tracker.

 ## UX
 The following section describes the UX process for this project.